Have a read on below at some quick stats and facts on the Miami Heat to get you started:

 What are the Miami Heat odds?

 If you are after NBA odds, NBA picks and NBA predictions, specifically for the Miami Heat SportsTips have you sorted.
-After making the NBA Finals last season, Miami has the seventh best odds for the 2020-21 NBA Championship, +1300 in mid-November.
+The Heat opened betting for the 2022 NBA Championship with +3500 odds, tied for 11th best in the league and tied for fourth best in the East.

 What are the NBA expert picks for the Miami Heat?